4s6ggs/icom-icm710-vfo/README.md

 ### Verify the Download

-PowerShell:
+After downloading the executable, open PowerShell in the download directory and run:

 ```powershell
 Get-FileHash .\ICOM_M710_VFO_Controller_1.0.7.exe -Algorithm SHA256
 ```

-The calculated hash should match:
+The result should be:

 ```text
 85e167451da74dc6a0ab8c68471e32b842706fe0b8516f771bec5275ed98b8b1